 RE (Religious Education) Intent

 At Beanfield we believe that the teaching of RE will create well rounded individuals that are understanding of different faiths and cultures.
 During their journey through school, children will learn about all world religions through well planned and well taught lessons that allow them to explore different religions and cultures.
+We also encourage the use of practical experiences, such as visits, visitors and the use of artefacts, in order to consolidate children’s learning and deepen their understanding,

 Teaching RE is a statutory requirement in all primary schools in England and, at Beanfield, we follow the RE syllabus which has been agreed for Northamptonshire schools.
 The aim of the syllabus is that throughout the RE curriculum, pupils should be encouraged to explore religions, engage with their knowledge, and reflect on their learning and their lives.